parulnith/Data-Visualisation-libraries/README.md

 ### `Hands On`
 ![Alt Text](https://github.com/parulnith/Data-Visualisation-with-tableau/blob/master/%20images%20and%20gifs/Tableau%20with%20R/Tableau%20with%20R.gif)

 One might wonder all the above calculations could have been done in Tableau without using R. So, why should we go through the process of downloading and configuring Rserve in Tableau and write scripts?
-R is a very powerful language because of its power to easily forecast, utilising widely-used libraries that contain well-known algorithms. imagine how nice it would be to make predictions for our business in Tableau, by calling a simple R script and then being able to incorporate it into Tableau's visualisations.
+R is a very powerful language because of its power to easily forecast, utilising widely-used libraries that contain well-known algorithms.Imagine how nice it would be to make predictions for our business in Tableau, by calling a simple R script and then being able to incorporate it into Tableau's visualisations.

 ## Tableau and Python